EckertLab/protocols/DNA_library_prep_(parchman).md

 1. Centrifuge at 1000xG for 20s to pull all liquid to the bottom of the wells
 1. Place plates in Thermocyclers and start the PCR cycles
 1. Once cycles complete, pool samples into a sterile 15mL blue-capped centrifuge tube.
-  1. Place in 20°C refrigerator in section labeled “Ready for gel extraction”
+  1. Place in 4°C refrigerator in section labeled “**Ready for gel extraction**”
 1. Perform [Gel Extraction Protocol](https://github.com/EckertLab/protocols/blob/master/gel_extraction_protocol.md) following completion of PCR